 Youth UPF encourages, sponsors and organises many types of events as well as focussing on leadership training for global citizenship.

-- Sunday, July 17, 2011
+House of Lords - July 13th, 2011

 House of Lords, July 13th 2011

 Fourteen young adults gave inspirational speeches about their activities and vision before receiving Youth Achievement Awards, in an event kindly hosted by Lord King of West Bromwich and organised jointly by the Universal Peace Federation and the Women's Federation for World Peace.
 Baroness Verma, one of several Parliamentarians to attend the event and present awards, said, 'I am so glad that I was here to hear your speeches today, and I will look in 10 years to see who among you has become a leader.'’
 A participant later added, 'I would like to express my gratitude for the award yesterday.
 I think I speak for many when I say it was a very inspirational event.
 As one of the recipients of the award, I left the event yesterday with the motivation to continue striving in my endeavours, contributing to my community.'
 Six schools from the Stepney Partnership also participated, presenting an award to one exemplary family from each school.
 Ben Yeo, Project Manager for the Stepney Partnership, wrote later, ‘Big congratulations to six Stepney Partnership families who won an important national award at the House of Lords last night.
 The families received their award for the huge impact that parents/carers have had on their children’s learning and the wider community.
 The Youth Achievement Awards were organised by the Universal Peace Federation and included inspiring stories from young people across the UK.'
 (Full Report Link)